utwente-energy/odect/README.md

 Install the dependencies: python -m pip install -r requirements.txt

-Insert personal API keys for ENTSO-e and KNMI databases in main.py
+Copy the template settings.py.example and rename into settings.py.
+Then insert personal API keys for ENTSO-e and KNMI databases in settings/config.py.

 ## License